e10dev/Every-Wiki/README.md

 ?
 Do you want to create new database? (sudo) Yes
 ?
 Do you want to create mysql user? (sudo) Yes
 ?
-Do you want to grant privileges on mysql user? (sudo) Yes ? database name wikidb <- What you want.
+Do you want to grant privileges on mysql user? (sudo) Yes ? database name wikidb <- Database name
-? database username dbuser <- What you want.
+? database username dbuser <- DB username
-? database password [hidden] <- What you want.
+? database password [hidden] <- DB password
 User/DB setup is complete.
-? the name of wiki testwiki <- What you want.
+? the name of wiki testwiki <- Wiki name
 ?
 Wiki server domain name (e.g., www.wiki.com) localhost
 ?
 Port of the *internal* api server 3001
 ?
 Port of the *internal* view server 3000
 ?
-Wiki admin username wikiadm <- What you want.
+Wiki admin username wikiadm <- Web admin username
 ?
-Wiki admin password [hidden] <- What you want.
+Wiki admin password [hidden] <- Web admin password
 ?
-Wiki front page  <- Just Enter.
+Wiki front page main <- Main page name
 ...
 ?
 Nginx config has been created on /root/liberty-engine/bin/localhost.
 Do you want to move this to the /etc/nginx/sites-available and /etc/nginx/sites-enabled ? (sudo) (Y/n) Y